microsoft/pxt-arcade/docs/static/gamejam/rules.md

 These are some games that didn't make the top three, but the judges loved!
 Give them a play, we're sure you'll enjoy yourself.

 ### Gazpacho!!
-Go to your harden, gather all the ingredients for gazpacho before time runs out!
+Go to your garden, gather all the ingredients for gazpacho before time runs out!

 *The judges say:* "What a lovely concept: Gather ingredients from your garden to make gazpacho.
 I liked the smile effect when I found an ingredient.
 I would have liked to know how many ingredients I had left, and a nice game over screen showing the character enjoying a bowl of gazpacho would be cute :) The code is clear, understandable, and uncluttered.
 Nice job!"